 Best Neighborhoods in Atlanta

-As one of the best neighborhoods in Atlanta, Buckhead is known for its upscale vibe, retail epicenter, and delicious dining.
+At an average 1-bedroom rent price of, $1,866 per month, Buckhead is one of the best neighborhoods in Atlanta, is known for its upscale vibe, retail epicenter, and delicious dining.
 You’ll find everything you’re looking for at Lenox Square, Phipps Mall, or The Shops at Buckhead.

 For dining options, try the trendy Aria or Bones Restaurant with a clubby vibe.
 Towering highrises envelop much of Buckhead.
 There are also new condo buildings and a mix of old and new townhouse communities at various price points.

 Peachtree Heights East and Peachtree Heights West boast a charming family-friendly atmosphere tucked away from the bustle of Buckhead.
 Peachtree 1-bedroom rent prices are at $2,046 per month.